nvlled/distracted/README.md

 it's already entreched in my long-term memory.
 But for instance, I want to remember a random, isolated information, like the number **843294831279**.
 This is relatively easy to put in short-term memory, but also quite easy to forget in the long-term.
+If I want to remember it for longer periods of time, I could try periodically reviewing it, say everyday.
+This may take a long while, and could have excessive or redundant reviews since it might not be fitting the forgetting curve.

-There are plenty of possible ways, but these what I came up with:
+What I want is to forget it sooner than normal, making the reviews more effective and shorter.
+There are plenty of possible ways how to forget something, but these what I came up with:

 - **Information overloading**.
 Basically, trying to memorize another fact right after memoring the other one.
 For instance, I managed to memorize **1283123713** for now.